Your contact

 General Information

-Colombia also stands out as one of the most integrated countries in international trade in Latin America, based on a significant policy of commercial openness and integration with international organisations.
-The country has signed several free trade agreements, especially at the regional level and with the United States, Canada and the EU (in force since 2014).
-Colombia and France have signed two agreements, for the promotion and protection of investments and to avoid double taxation.And, more recently, in August, Colombia implemented an agreement with Israel that will allow it to avoid customs duties for 97% of its exports to the country.
+Colombia stands out as one of the most integrated countries in international trade in Latin America, thanks to a great policy of trade openness and integration into international bodies.
+The country has signed several free trade agreements, including at the regional level and with the United States, Canada, the EU (in force since 2014).
+Colombia and France have signed two investment promotion and protection agreements to avoid double taxation, and the country has a relatively open exchange rate regime.

-Colombians appreciate physical contact (be prepared to shake hands).
+Regarding cultural specificities, Colombians appreciate physical contact (be prepared to shake hands).
+Meetings often include discussions on topics such as sport and the family.

 Find out more